 This process will determine the supports you want or need to achieve your desired future.
 The staff involved in your treatment will encourage feedback from you about these supports, the progress you have made and any changes you think would make your treatment more effective.

-If you have questions about your right to person centered planning, contact the Office of Recipient Rights at the Detroit Wayne County Community Mental Health Agency at 313-833-2500.
+If you have questions about your right to person centered planning, contact the Office of Recipient Rights at Detroit Wayne Integrated Health Network at 313-833-2500.

 Phone code: 1431